Coupling techniques for nonlinear ensemble filtering: Discussion

-We have introduced a class of nonlinear filtering algorithms based on the construction of stochastic or deterministic couplings between continuous distributions.
-These algorithms generalize the EnKF to nonlinear updates of tunable {\it and} arbitrary complexity.
-The key computational task in applying these algorithms is the numerical estimation of a KR rearrangement via convex optimization.
-Our goal in using nonlinear updates is to reduce the intrinsic bias of the EnKF, while retaining its robustness in high dimensions.
-We run our numerical experiments on various configurations of the Lorenz-96 model, which is a common testbed for numerical weather prediction systems; we also include a comparison with the true (Bayesian) filtering distributions for the lower-dimensional Lorenz-63 model.
-Through these experiments, we show how filtering with nonlinear updates {can} dramatically outperform the EnKF in a range of highly non-Gaussian settings, for a marginal increase in ensemble requirements and computational effort.
-In what follows, we briefly discuss limitations and possible extensions of this approach to filtering. \paragraph{Nonlinear parameterizations.} Highly nonlinear updates do not automatically guarantee better filtering performance.
+\paragraph{Nonlinear parameterizations} Highly nonlinear updates do not automatically guarantee better filtering performance.
 Trying to estimate complex transformations from very few samples could yield unacceptable variance.
 The bias and variance of a transport map estimator must be balanced, possibly by introducing additional information through regularization.
 In this paper, we consider several regularization techniques.
-For instance, we define a hierarchy of parameterizations for the transport maps with an increasing level of nonlinearity and select the ``best'' parameterization according to a prediction error criterion.
+For instance, we define a hierarchy of {nonlinear (separable)} parameterizations for the transport maps {that allow for a gradual departure from the linear \emph{ansatz}, which is key to reducing the bias while managing the variance of the estimator.} We select the ``best'' parameterization according to a prediction error criterion.
 We notice several intuitive trends.
 Increasingly nonlinear transformations typically demand larger ensembles, while for a fixed parameterization of the maps, the tracking error plateaus beyond a certain ensemble size.
 Similarly, for any given problem, we expect there to be a sufficiently small ensemble size for which the linear ansatz---as in EnKF techniques---performs best.
 Moreover, for nonlinear filtering problems that are well approximated by Gaussian distributions, we do not expect major gains from using nonlinear updates, even for large ensemble sizes.
 Nonlinear updates are mostly needed to capture non-Gaussian structure.
-The complexity of the transformations should then be {adapted} to the number of ensemble members and to the level of non-Gaussianity of the problem.
-In future work, we wish to automate this adaptation rather than running an offline calibration phase, i.e., we plan to develop {\it nonparametric} or semi-parametric extensions of the proposed filtering algorithms.
+The complexity of the transformations should then be {adapted} to the number of ensemble members and to the non-Gaussianity of the problem. {Certainly many avenues exist for increasing this complexity.
+Here we focused on separable parameterizations, motivated in part by computational simplicity, but much more so by the fine-grained control over complexity that they enable.
+General non-separable maps could be considered as well; see~\cite{baptista2020adaptive} for a recent contribution in this direction.} In future work, we wish to automate this adaptation rather than running an offline calibration phase, i.e., we plan to develop {\it nonparametric} extensions of the proposed filtering algorithms. {For any of these choices, we emphasize that the estimate of the resulting \emph{composed} transformation $T$---and its expressivity in acting on the forecast distribution---is what ultimately affects the filtering approximation.}